levelupcc/level-up/_pages/curriculum/protecting-data/creating-and-managing-strong-passwords/activity-discussion/password-reverse-race/password-reverse-race.md

 ## Materials to Prepare:
 - A space suitable for the activity given the number of participants - clear any chairs and tables as needed
-- If running the activity in a larger space, or outdoors, electric tape to indicate "start" and "finish" lines
+- If running the activity in a larger space, or outdoors, colored electric tape to indicate "start" and "finish" lines
 <br><br>